garcia-nacho/garcia-nacho.github.io/_posts/2019-10-09-DrugDiscovery.md

 pathDB<-"/home/nacho/DrugDiscoveryWorkshop-master/ZINCDB/"
 {% endhighlight %}

 Next, we load the training set and we extract the chemical descriptors with the function <code>extractDrugAIO</code>.
-You can go and get yourself a cup of coffee because this will take a while.
+Now you can go and get yourself a cup of coffee because this will take a while.
 {: style="text-align: justify"}

 {% highlight r %}